 That is why we created the Oud of Saint.
 It is a crafted Oud oil distilled at a constant low temperature.

 This ensures the scent will not have any burning notes, which makes it sweet and herbaceous, yet non-smoky in nature.

 The Oud of Saint is different.
 We distilled with care.
 We hand-picked the material and brewed it in a way that produced a pleasant aroma that would make you happy.

 “My wife yelled at me when I got Oud, but when she tried this Oud oil on herself..”

 I am about to reveal to you the secret of this extraordinary Oud oil.
 Please stay with me until the end, and you will be well informed.

 Owen (*) is a local client of mine who is an oud collector.
 He has been trying many Oud oil from different places.
-He often meets with people who have similar interests like him “Smelling Oud” to exchange knowledge and experiences.
-His preferences are clean tenacious woody, sweet and slightly medicinal.
+He often meets with people with similar interests like him, “Smelling Oud” to exchange knowledge and experiences.
+His preferences are clean tenacious, woody, sweet and slightly medicinal.
 He wants Oud that has a strong impression on the first sniff.
 And finally, the oud he is considering must be the non-barnyard one.